Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Analogous results in Arakelov theory

-see also \cite[Equation (2.7)]{Wil17} for this representation.
-In the same way as in the proof of Theorem \ref{mainthm}, we can combine both formulas to obtain an analogue of the formulas in the theorem. \begin{Pro} With the notation as above, we have the following formulas \begin{enumerate}[(i)] \item
+see also \cite[equation (2.7)]{Wil17} for this expression.
+In the same way as in the proof of Theorem \ref{mainthm}, we can combine both formulas to obtain an analogue of the formulas in the theorem. \begin{Proposition} With the notation as above, we have the following formulas: